Biciato/frontend-challenge-dictionary/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Running on Docker

+Run `docker-compose build` to build the container and then `docker-compose up` to run the container

 ## Further help